Product ConsultantKardderStrategy Delivered

 Launch at a high-traffic UCLA moment with a booth and prize wheel to drive installs

-Stack partnerships (org events + Greek life) to create repeated install triggers
+Stack partnerships (org events and Greek life) to create repeated install triggers

 Run Instagram giveaways alongside activations to compound awareness